jnahra/phase-3-project/README.md

          height="200">
 </figure>

 For our target, we focused on the INJURY_CLASSIFICATION feature from the people dataset.
-Our predictive target would be binary and classified as a 1 or 0, with 1 representing a severe injury (incapacitating and above) and 0 representing a non-severe injury (anything less than an incapacitating injury).
+Our predictive target was binary and classified as a 1 or 0, with 1 representing a severe injury (incapacitating and above) and 0 representing a non-severe injury (anything less than an incapacitating injury).

 Upon inspection of our target, we noted that our target information was greatly imbalanced towards non-severe injuries.
 To remedy this, we undersampled the majority class in order to balance our target for modeling, which rely on more balanced target variables.